CpS209-Team1/project-repo/README.md

 # Instructions
 Press new game to start a new game.
 Use WASD keys to move.
-Click to attack skeletons.
+Left click to attack skeletons and trolls.
+Right click to shoot arrows in player direction
 # Work Completed
-All ALPHA features, excluding the view elements of saving and high scores screen return button, have been implemented.
+All ALPHA and BETA features have been implemented.
 # Known Issues
-* Cannot currently load previous user data through the Menu screen.
-* No (De)serialization unit tests added.
-* High-scores screen's button to return to the Main Menu not implemented.
+* Attacking enemy sometimes doesn't work
+* Loading `time` doesn't work
 # Recording
-A link to the screen recording found <a href = "https://drive.google.com/file/d/1_8tOB-uq3fyQ0OdMXds2dzywhC21oq7f/view">here</a> (fixed link).
+A link to the screen recording found <a href = "https://drive.google.com/file/d/1sKOLobMO0XsLCnXuxVQ2Y1_UpU9rEYg2/view">here</a> (fixed link).
 # Expenses

 <table>